-Affordable rental housing development policies of the C&D Policies Plan adapted for use in this Plan incorporate the Growth Management Principles of C&D Policies Plan which call for revitalizing regional centers, expanding housing opportunity and choice, as well as concentrating investments that support both development and transportation.
-In addition, this Plan is also consistent with the C&D Policies Plan regarding its policy to promote "housing mobility and choice across income levels utilizing current infrastructure and the preservation of existing residential neighborhoods and housing stock."
+Affordable rental housing development policies of the C&D Policies Plan adapted for use in the Plan incorporate the Growth Management Principles of the C&D Policies Plan, which call for revitalizing regional centers, expanding housing opportunity and choice, as well as concentrating investments that support both development and transportation.
+In addition, the Plan is also consistent with the C&D Policies Plan regarding its policy to promote "housing mobility and choice across income levels utilizing current infrastructure and the preservation of existing residential neighborhoods and housing stock."
+In accordance with CGS § 16a-35d (2012) exceptions may apply to the funding of growth-related developments located in priority funding areas and will be considered as applicable at the discretion of the Authority's Board of Directors.